-a.
+- a.
 AIM.
-The City's Department of Safety, Executive Director's Office is the principal City department responsible for this Appendix.
 The At-risk Intervention and Mentoring (AIM) program is the Authority's violence intervention program based on a trauma-informed care model of intervening with youth when they present to the emergency department for care related to violence.

-b.
-The Authority's AIM program services include bedside interventions, connecting youth with needed medical, mental health, and substance abuse services, support for school success, and job training and retention through focused mentoring and case management by highly-trained culturally-competent outreach workers.

-c.
-The Authority's AIM program will provide services to over three hundred (300) people in 2018, and conduct an estimated 250 bedside interventions with youth, and approximately twenty (20) critical crisis interventions within the Authority.
+The City will reimburse the Authority a maximum of \$163,993 annually for costs associated with the AIM program.
+This is characterized as a flat payment. - b.
+The Authority's AIM program services include bedside interventions, connecting youth with needed medical, mental health, and substance abuse services, support for school success, and job training and retention through focused mentoring and case management by highly-trained culturally-competent outreach workers. - c.
+The Authority's AIM program will provide services to over three hundred (300) people in 2017, and conduct an estimated 250 bedside interventions with youth, and approximately twenty (20) critical crisis interventions within the Authority.
+AIM will provide up to ten (10) trauma-informed care trainings around at-risk youth to various departments and staff member, including frontline emergency department staff, community and school-based clinic providers, and in-patient staff that care for injured patients. - d.
 AIM will provide up to ten (10) trauma-informed care trainings around at-risk youth to various departments and staff member, including frontline emergency department staff, community and school-based clinic providers, and in-patient staff that care for injured patients.

-d.
-AIM will provide up to ten (10) trauma-informed care trainings around at-risk youth to various departments and staff member, including frontline emergency department staff, community and school-based clinic providers, and in-patient staff that care for injured patients.
-Trainings will be 1-3 hour blocks of interactive sessions with outreach workers, molded to fit the needs of specific departments and clinics; these activities will be eligible for continuing education credits.

-- e.
-Funding will support the following positions: - 2.3 FTE of outreach staff, contracted through a vendor agreement; - 0.2 FTE of an AIM community organizer to build pathways for youth success within the health care industry;

-- 0.4 FTE to support a program manager to provide oversight of budgets, sustainability planning, and supervision of research projects; and - Provide patient stipends and Institutional Review Board (IRB) fees to supplement the current Department of Justice research study.
+Trainings will be 1-3 hour blocks of interactive sessions with outreach workers, molded to fit the needs of specific departments and clinics; these activities will be eligible for continuing education credits. - e.
+Funding will support the following positions: - 2.3 FTE of outreach staff, contracted through a vendor agreement; - 0.2 FTE of an AIM community organizer to build pathways for youth success within the health care industry; - 0.4 FTE to support a program manager to provide oversight of budgets, sustainability planning, and supervision of research projects; and - Provide patient stipends and Institutional Review Board (IRB) fees to supplement the current Department of Justice research study. - f.

-f.
 The Authority will present an annual accounting of costs of the program by the end of January of the following year.
 Requests for rate increases must be submitted to the City at least sixty (60) days prior to anticipated date of the rate increase and must be accompanied by supporting documentation.

-g.
-Payment Mechanism.
-Pursuant to Section 4.1 of the Second Amended and Restated Operating Agreement, the City will reimburse the Authority for the services described in 1.1 based on the actual cost of the Services provided.
+1.9 Payment Mechanism.
+Pursuant to Section 4.1 of the Amended and Restated Operating Agreement, the City will reimburse the Authority for the services described in 1.1 based on the actual cost of the Services provided.